mmaaz60/mvits_for_class_agnostic_od/README.md

 Where `combined.pkl` contains the combined detections from multiple intutive text queries for corresponding datasets (refer to section 5.1 for details).

 Download the annotations for all datasets and arrange them as shown below.
-In our work, we downloaded all these annotations from the [open-source resource](http://www.svcl.ucsd.edu/projects/universal-detection).
-Note that the script expect COCO annotations in standard coco format & annotations of all other datasets in VOC format.
+In our work, we downloaded all these annotations from the [open-source](http://www.svcl.ucsd.edu/projects/universal-detection) resource.
+Note that the script expect COCO annotations in standard COCO format & annotations of all other datasets in VOC format.

 ```
 ...